VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 > **SeatAssignmentsDao** class to understand how the UI retrieves the
 > data for display.

+## Eventual Consistency

+During testing, the team discovered a scenario where the registrant might see evidence of eventual consistency in action.
+If the registrant assigns attendees to seats on an order and then quickly navigates to view the assignments, then sometimes this view shows only some of the updates.
+However, refreshing the page displays the correct information.
+This happens because it takes time for the events that record the seat assignments to propagate to the read-model, and sometimes the tester viewed the information queried from the read-model too quickly.

+The team decided to add a note to the view page warning users about this possibility, although in a production system the read-model is likely to be updated faster than in a debug version of the application running locally.

+> **CarlosPersona:** So long as the registrant knows that the changes
+> have been persisted, and that what is displayed in the UI could be a
+> few seconds out of date, they are not going to be concerned.

 # Implementation Details

 Describe significant features of the implementation with references to the code.
 Highlight any specific technologies (including any relevant trade-offs and alternatives).